 To increase the performance out of your wheel the following steps are how we bring performance to those factory wheels.

-Step 1-is to inspect each wheel for true center.
+Step #1 – Inspect each wheel for the true center.
 The #4 mold is the worst wheel out of the current mold.
 Simple visual inspection with the naked eye one can see it is off center.
 The wheel basically travels in an elliptical rotation.
 A customer made us aware of this flaw in manufacturing in Jan ’12.
 Since this information was brought to our attention, we no longer provide wheel sets with this mold.
 We simply throw it away.
 NO #4 molds from us.
-Occasionally a few other wheels are off center for unknown reasons, we simply throw them away, as well
+Occasionally a few other wheels are off center for unknown reasons, we simply throw them away, as well.